Kentucky Woman: Chart history

-Deep Purple cover
+Deep Purple version

 Another well-known version is the 1968 recording by Deep Purple.
 The group's cover had vastly different instrumental feel, if not vocal line.
 It was their second single release in 1968.
 It managed to reach #38 on the Billboard Hot 100, #21 Canadian RPM charts, and #27 on the Australian Singles Chart where it was released as a double A-Side with "Hush."

-The single version is an edit of the album version and is four minutes and four seconds in length.
-Cash Box said that it has a "heavy dance beat and a splendid instrumental burst."
-A remastered version appears on the 30th anniversary album The Very Best of Deep Purple and runs a full four minutes and forty five seconds.
+The single version is an edit of the album version and runs 4:04.
+Cash Box said that it has a "heavy dance beat and a splendid instrumental burst".
+A remastered version appears on the two-CD 30th anniversary album 30: Very Best of Deep Purple and runs 4:43.
 Both those versions end on a fadeout.
-The album version, which does not fade out at the end, is 5 minutes and 31 seconds in length.
+The album version, which does not fade out at the end, runs 5:31.

 Deep Purple played "Kentucky Woman" live on tour in 1968 and 1969, even after Ian Gillan and Roger Glover joined the band in the summer of 1969.
 It has never been on Deep Purple's set list since.
 The song was also featured in Quentin Tarantino's 2019 film and soundtrack for Once Upon a Time in Hollywood.